Sequner/advent_of_fpga/README.md

     Number 232323 can be split into: factor 6 -> 2-3-2-3-2-3, factor 3 -> 23-23-23, factor 2 -> 232-323.
     Number 222222 can be split into: factor 6 -> 2-2-2-2-2-2, factor 3 -> 22-22-22, factor 2 -> 222-222.

-    The observation: Both, set of split factor 2 overlap and set of split factor 3, contains set of split factor 6.
+    Observation: Both, set of split factor 2 overlap and set of split factor 3, contains set of split factor 6.

 **Nuance #3.** When numbers in the input range have different number of digits, the sequence sum has to be calculated separately for each number of digits.

     Let's consider range [88-444].
 The list of all invalid numbers is [88, 99, 111, 222, 333, 444].

     By the definition of arithmetic sequence, the next number in the sequence after [88, 99] should be 110 (99+11), which is not true.

     Hence, we have to calculate two sequence sums: for 2-digit numbers, and for 3-digit numbers.